Family Violence Prevention and Services Act

 - Provision of services for children exposed to family violence, domestic violence, or dating violence, including age-appropriate counseling, supportive services, and services for the non-abusing parent that support that parent’s role as a caregiver, which may, as appropriate, include services that work with the non-abusing parent and child together (42 U.S.C. § 10408(b)(1)(F));

 Grants awarded through the FVPSA program are subject to the matching requirements in 42 U.S.C. § 10406(c)(4).
-No grant shall be made to any entity other than a State or Tribe unless the entity agrees that, with respect to the cost to be incurred by the entity in carrying out the program or project for which the grant is awarded, the entity will make available (directly or through donations from public or private entities) non-federal contributions in an amount that is not less than $1 for every $5 of federal funds provided under the grant or 20% of the project cost.
-The non-federal contributions required may be in cash or in kind.
+No grant shall be made to any entity other than a State or Tribe unless the entity will make available (directly or through donations from public or private entities) non-federal contributions in an amount that is not less than $1 for every $5 of federal funds provided under the grant or 20% of the project cost.
+The contributions required may be in cash or in kind.
+A match calculator to assist in the calculation can be found on our website here.

 Step 1: Award Amount ÷ % of Federal Share = Total Project Cost

-Step 2: Total Project Cost x % of Recipient Share = Required Match
+Step 2: Total Project Cost × Recipient Share = Required Match

 Additionally, matching funds must: